python-semantic-release/python-semantic-release/docs/configuration.rst

 Configuration is read from a file which can be specified using the :ref:`--config <cmd-main-option-config>` option to :ref:`cmd-main`.
-Python Semantic Release currently supports either TOML- or JSON-formatted configuration, and will attempt to detect and parse the configuration based on the file extension.
+Python Semantic Release currently supports either TOML- or JSON-formatted configuration, and will attempt to detect the configuration format and parse it.

 When using a JSON-format configuration file, Python Semantic Release looks for its settings beneath a top-level ``semantic_release`` key; when using a TOML-format